alex-w-hunt/CTF_Writeups/Hack The Box/Access.md

 _Administrator credentials stored in the Windows Credential Manager_

 It should be noted that it took me a bit of time to run the necessary command to spot these credentials.
-That said, the creator of this challenge did leave a unique hint in the form of a `ZKAccess3.5 Security System.lnk` file in the `C:\Users\Public\Desktop\` directory.
+That said, the creator of this challenge did leave a unique hint in the form of a `ZKAccess3.5 Security System.lnk` file in the `C:\Users\Public\Desktop\` directory which I didn't see on my first run through.
 It is possible to pull strings out of .lnk files to see what kind of information they have.
 Running a command like the following would have let us know that we should be looking to use the `runas.exe` command to use stored Admin credentials: `findstr /R /N "."
 "ZKAccess3.5 Security System.lnk"`.
 ```
 1:L?F?@ ??7???7???#?P/P?O? ?:i?+00?/C:\R1M?:Windows???:?M?:*wWindowsV1MV?System32???:?MV?*?System32X2P?:?
                                                                                                           runas.exe???:1??:1?*Yrunas.exeL-K??E?C:\Windows\System32\runas.exe#..\..\..\Windows\System32\runas.exeC:\ZKTeco\ZKAccess3.5G/user:ACCESS\Administrator /savecred "C:\ZKTeco\ZKAccess3.5\Access.exe"'C:\ZKTeco\ZKAccess3.5\img\AccessNET.ico?%SystemDrive%\ZKTeco\ZKAccess3.5\img\AccessNET.ico%SystemDrive%\ZKTeco\ZKAccess3.5\img\AccessNET.ico?%?